rwolski/20200919/README.md

 # Event API
 Simple NodeJS API to retrieve events.

-Uses:
+Features:
--   NodeJS & Typescript
+-   NodeJS events API (using Typescript)
 -   Karma, Mocha, Sinon for testing
 -   Swagger and JsDoc for API docs
 -   Typescript linting
 -   Coverage testing
 -   Docker file for building a docker image

+TODO:
+-   Front-end with React

 To run locally:
 -   npm install